-This topic contains 25 replies, has 2 voices, and was last updated by Chloe 2 months, 2 weeks ago.
+- This topic has 25 replies, 2 voices, and was last updated 4 years, 1 month ago by Chloe.

 Thank you so much for your website and DVD.
 I have one child, a 16 month old little boy, and shortly after his birth I noticed an unusual “bulge.”
 My midwife said it was no big deal, I was just stretched from having a difficult delivery, and not to worry.
 I went about my life as normal (I ride horses professionally ) and am very active, and about two months ago I noticed I was starting to experience discomfort.
 Whenever I was active, lifting my son, walking, etc I would feel tons of pressure and heaviness in my pelvic area.
 I saw an OB and she said I had a cystocele (it sits at my vaginal opening and protrudes through when I’m tired or have worked all day with the horses).
 She also said I likely have a mild rectocele, as I have been struggling with some bowel issues recently, and feel frequent pressure in my perineum.